dohmandjo/pythonGamers/README.md

 A platformer game made with Python using the Arcade library.

+You are a miner wanting to collect all of the rocks, gems, and coal.
+There is a counter of all the items you have left to find in the cave.
+When this counter reaches 0 you have completed the level! (currently only one level).

 Run around, collect gems and rocks, and don't touch the lava!

 [Software Demo Video](http://youtube.link.goes.here)